Constitution Act, 1871: Section 5: Validation of Manitoba Act

+Section 6: Parliament cannot amend acts

+Section 6 provides that once Parliament has passed a statute to create a new province, it cannot amend that statute.

 French version

 Since the Constitution Act, 1871 was enacted in English, there is no official French version of the Act.
 Section 55 of the Constitution Act, 1982 requires the Minister of Justice to prepare a translation of the Act and that it be brought forward for enactment.
 Although a translation was prepared in 1990, it has not been brought forward for enactment.